YeowKinRen/spring-axon-cqrs/README.md

 #### Component
 - Command Bus: provides the mechanism of having commands routed to their respective Command Handlers. ```@CommandHandler``` annotation on Aggregate Class means that when the Command is created, your Aggregate Class's method would be called.
 The Command Bus is the component that makes this possible.

-- Command Gateway - exposes a more friendly API to the Command Bus.
+- Command Gateway - convenient interface towards the Command dispatching mechanism..

 - Event Bus - mechanism that dispatches events to the subscribe event handlers. ```AggregateLifecycle.apply(new Event(command.getId, command.getStatus));```